The first-ever research panel designed to scientifically represent Asian American, Native Hawaiian, and Pacific Islander communities.

 Advisory Council

-To ensure that the panel is relevant and responsive to data researchers, users, and the AANHPI community, we are guided by our Advisory Council, an esteemed group representing the diverse and nuanced AANHPI community.
+To ensure that the panel is relevant and responsive to data researchers, users, and the AANHPI community, we are guided by our Advisory Council, an esteemed group representing the nuanced AANHPI community.

 Qin Gao